simonjohansson/yaml/README.md

 ## NOTE:

-This fork of the yaml package uses "json" as the struct tag.
+This fork of the yaml package uses "json" as the struct tag if "yaml" is not present.
 This means that you do not need to maintain two sets of struct tags for basically the same thing (json and yaml) and third party structs which typically only specify json tag would work well with yaml as well.